 Cristina Cusin, MD is the Founder and Director of the MGH Ketamine Clinic, a psychiatrist in the Depression Clinical and Research Program, and an Associate Professor in Psychiatry at Harvard Medical School.
 Her research and clinical work has focused on the treatment of treatment-refractory mood disorders, using innovative strategies including ketamine and deep brain stimulation.

 Paola Pedrelli, PhD is the Director Of Dual Diagnoses Studies at the Depression Clinical and Research Program.
-She is an Assistant in Psychology at Massachusetts General Hospital and an Assistant Professor in Psychiatry at Harvard Medical School.
+She is an Assistant in Psychology at Massachusetts General Hospital and an Assistant Professor of Psychiatry at Harvard Medical School.
 Her research focuses on investigating the etiology, assessment, and treatment of comorbid Affective Disorders and Alcohol Use Disorders (AUDs).